skyl4rk/Subscriptions-yt-dlp/README.md

 # Subscriptions-yt-dlp
-Bash script to regularly download new video from a list of channels
+Bash script to regularly download new video from a list of channels using yt-dlp.

 #!/bin/bash

 #Subscriptions.sh

 #Check for new videos every hour from channel list and download them.